Consumer rights, including product safety

 - By notifications from health professionals via the website of the STATE SYSTEM FOR REPORTING CONSUMER PRODUCT INCIDENTS.

-What action is taken when an unsafe product is identified?
+What action is taken when a dangerous product is identified?

-In order to determine whether a product is unsafe, appropriate checks are carried out to see whether or not it complies with the applicable regulations.
-If an instance of non-compliance is identified that could pose a risk to the safety of consumers, restrictive measures (prohibition of placing on the market, withdrawal of stocks from the market and recall from consumers) are taken and notified in the alert system at national and European level.
+In order to determine whether a product is dangerous, appropriate checks are carried out to see whether or not it complies with the applicable regulations.
+If an instance of non-compliance is identified that could pose a risk to consumer safety, restrictive measures (ban on placing on the market, withdrawal of stocks from the market and product recall) are taken and notified in the alert network at national and European level.

 Information for each Autonomous Community